 capstats is a small tool to collect statistics on the current load of a network interface, using either libpcap or the native interface for Endace’s.
 It reports statistics per time interval and/or for the tool’s total run-time.

-You can find the latest capstats release for download at https://www.zeek.org/download.
+You can find the latest capstats release for download at http://www.bro.org/download.

-Capstats's git repository is located at https://github.com/zeek/capstats
+Capstats’s git repository is located at git://git.bro.org/capstats.git.
+You can browse the repository here.

-This document describes capstats 0.31-15.
-See the CHANGES file for version history.
+This document describes capstats 0.25.
+See the CHANGES

-Here's an example output with output in one-second intervals until CTRL-C is hit:
+Here’s an example output with output in one-second intervals until

 Each line starts with a timestamp and the other fields are: